NickSwardh/YoloDotNet/README.md

 # License

-YoloDotNet is © 2023 Nick Swardh (https://github.com/NickSwardh)
+YoloDotNet is © 2023 Niklas Swärd ([GitHub](https://github.com/NickSwardh/YoloDotNet))\

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
+Licensed under the GNU General Public License v3.0 or later.

 See the [LICENSE](https://github.com/NickSwardh/YoloDotNet?tab=GPL-3.0-1-ov-file#readme) file for full license text.

 This software is provided "as-is", without warranty of any kind.